-- 1. Open REDCap, Salesforce, and SPARS - 2.
+- 1. Open all data collection/entry systems (i.e. REDCap, Salesforce, and possibly SPARS) - 2.
 View Check-in Dashboard/Check-in List View - a.
 Determine which clients need to be contacted, noting their client ID - 3.
-Once the check-in clients are determined, look up contact info based on client ID in REDCap - a.
-Before contacting the client, note if they initiated treatment on a Mobile Health Unit (MHU) or received Community Reinforcement Approach (CRA) Services as indicated by hovering over the provider's name in Salesforce. - i.
-If a client initiated treatment on an MHU, ask additional "MHU Client Feedback" survey questions, found in Qualtrics: MHU Client Feedback Survey - ii.
-If client received CRA services, ask additional CRA Client Survey questions during check-in or follow-up. - 4.
+Once the check-in clients are determined, look up contact info based on client ID in REDCap - 4.
 Attempt to contact client - 5.
 Introduce yourself and verify the client's identity: